benfaught/my-lenslocked.com/README.md

-#Lens Locked
+# Lens Locked

-An awesome photo gallery application written in GO!git
+An awesome photo gallery application written in GO!